Riteshshinde2/Car-sales/README.md

 3)A car with auto transmission system is sold more compared to manual transmission system

-4)Sedan is most sold car body type followed by hardtop and passenger vehicle
+4)Sedan is most costly car body type followed by hardtop and passenger vehicle

 5)Most cars are sold in Quarter 4 followed by quarter 3